DeveloperXY/mql-utils/README.md

 1. Create a `package-info.java` file anywhere in your project
 2. Annotate the package declaration with the `@CheckForBestPractices` annotation, which is required to trigger the checks.
 This will result into a basic class names' checking, but you can further customize the process using the API's annotations.

-# Annotations to customize the best practices' checks:
+# To customize the best practices' checks:

 `@Action`,
 `@Model`,